eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 Multiple network interfaces
 ---------------------------

 Multiple network interfaces can be used simultaneously, by listing multiple :ref:`NetworkInterface <//CycloneDDS/Domain/General/Interfaces/NetworkInterface>` elements.
 In this case, the above still applies, with most things extended in the obvious manner, e.g., the SPDP packets will now advertise multiple addresses and it will send these packets out on all interfaces.
-That means the issue with *link-local addressing* discussed gains importance if link-local addresses are used, but they usually aren"t.
+That means the issue with *link-local addressing* discussed gains importance if link-local addresses are used, but they usually aren't.

 In a configuration with just a single network interface, it is obvious which one to use for sending packets to a peer.
 When there are multiple network interfaces, it is necessary to establish the set of interfaces via which multicasts can be sent, because these are sent on a specific interface.
 This in turn requires determining via which subset of interfaces a peer is reachable.